 We’ve recently been involved in market research for several clients as part of brand identity projects, working alongside market research agencies, and its got us thinking about how its importance is often underestimated.
 So, what exactly is Market Research and how can it help your brand?

-How market research can help your brand identity?
+How can market research help your brand identity?

 Market Research in Brand Identity